Adityasaharan04/Library-Managment-system/README.md

 ## Installation

 1. **Download and Unzip File**: Download the project file and unzip it on your local system.
-You should now have a folder named "library".
+You should now have a folder named "Online-Library-Management-System
+".

-2. **Move Folder to Root Directory**: Move the "library" folder into the root directory of your web server.
+2. **Move Folder to Root Directory**: Move the "Online-Library-Management-System " folder into the root directory of your web server.
 For example:
    - For Apache: `/var/www/html`
    - For XAMPP: `C:\xampp\htdocs`